rtCamp/ps-analysis-tool-wiki/Home.md

 Welcome to the Privacy Sandbox Analysis Tool (PSAT) Wiki!

-The [Privacy Sandbox initiative](https://privacysandbox.com/) aims to create technologies that both protect people's privacy online and give companies and developers tools to build thriving digital businesses.
+The [Privacy Sandbox initiative](https://privacysandbox.com/) aims to create technologies that protect people's privacy online and give companies and developers tools to build thriving digital businesses.
 The main goal of Privacy Sandbox is to reduce cross-site tracking while still enabling the functionality that keeps online content and services freely accessible by everyone.
-Deprecating and removing third-party cookies encapsulates the challenge, as they enable critical functionality across sign-in, fraud protection, advertising, and generally the ability to embed rich, third-party content in your sites—but at the same time they're also the key enablers of cross-site tracking.
+The new Privacy Sandbox APIs are introduced to allow for more privacy-preserving solutions for critical functionality across the web, such as sign-in, fraud protection, advertising, and, generally, the ability to embed rich, third-party content.

 ## Preparing for a privacy-preserving web